bjssacademy/go-api-and-db/Part7/refactoring_our_code.md

 ## Refactor getUsers code

 First off, let's tidy up our `getUsers` function.
-This code we used to marshall a struct and return it:
+This code we used to marshal a struct and return it:

 ```go
 func getUsers(writer http.ResponseWriter, request *http.Request) {

     users := db.GetUsers()

 	// Marshal users slice into JSON